Child Nursing - BSc (Hons)

 The turning point for me was when my youngest son became ill.
 At four months old, he suffered with severe bronchiolitis and had to be intubated and transferred to Stoke Paediatric Intensive Care Unit.
 It was, without a doubt, the most traumatic thing we could ever have experienced as parents and we thought we were going to lose him.
 There was one particular intensive care nurse who was simply amazing, and she really stood out for me.
 Both her and our son’s experience inspired me enough to change my direction.
 I really wanted to change a negative experience into a positive experience and give something back!

 So I decided to apply for the BSc (Hons) Child Nursing and received an unconditional offer to begin in January 2019.
 I was so excited that I was finally on my way!
-I’ve had so much support at BCU through lectures, mental health support sessions, personal tutor sessions, and the Personal Development Department.
+I’ve had so much support at BCU through lectures, mental health support sessions, personal tutor sessions, and the Academic Development Department.
 My placement experiences have been great.
 I’ve spent time on a Neonatal Cardiac Surgical ward, an Oncology Day-care Unit, a Burns ward, the Paediatric Intensive Care Unit at Birmingham Children’s Hospital, and Acorns Children’s Hospice.
 I have learnt so much in all of them and feel incredibly lucky to have experienced them.

 Being a student nurse with a family has been challenging as it is difficult to study and keep up with the assessments – sometimes there just aren’t enough hours in the day!
 It can be overwhelming, and I know I am never going to get top grades because I just don’t have the time to dedicate to it, but do you know what….
 It is ok!
 I have passed every assessment first time so I must be doing something right.